kevinyswong/kevinyswong.github.io/index.md

 I am not Richard Dawkins.
 I don't impose atheism on anyone.
 Freedom of religion is one of the founding principles of the country.
-If you are religious, be satsfied in your community, and I mine, which proclaims: We have no god to love, and no god loves us, we do not believe in deities whose business it is to lord over our miniscule lives, for we believe not in gods but in humanity.
-I can find the religiously devout among those I consider at the pinnacle of humanity:
+If you are religious, be satisfied in your community, and I mine, which proclaims: We have no god to love, and no god loves us, we do not believe in deities whose business it is to lord over our miniscule lives, for we believe not in gods but in humanity.
+I can find the religiously devout among those I consider at the pinnacle of
-Dostoyevsky, Kierkegaard, Wittgenstein, William Blake, just as I can find among them atheists.
+humanity: Dostoyevsky, Kierkegaard, Wittgenstein, William Blake, just as I can find among them atheists.
 My gripe is not against religion itself but the lack of the necessary search and labor to convince oneself beyond, "It's what everyone around me believes, and we fear those who don't."

 In America, we have a party that knows it is losing power and instead of a graceful handover and adapting to the times, it resorts to pathetic measures